-Complete Guide to Unit Testing in React with TypeScript: Improve the Quality of Your Frontend
+Complete Guide to Unit Testing in React with TypeScript: Enhance the Quality of Your Frontend

-Unit tests are a fundamental part of developing applications to ensure their functionality and prevent errors.
-In this article, I will guide you through the process of creating unit tests in a React application with TypeScript, using the Jest and React Testing Library tools, it should be noted that both complement each other.
+Unit testing is a fundamental part of application development to ensure functionality and prevent errors.
+In this article, I will guide you through the process of creating unit tests in a React application with TypeScript, using the Jest and React Testing Library tools, it is worth noting that both complement each other.

 Jest is a testing framework developed by Facebook.
 Its goal is to make writing tests easy and effective.
-Jest provides a complete environment for writing, executing, and analyzing tests in JavaScript projects.
+Jest provides a complete environment for writing, running, and analyzing tests in JavaScript projects.

 React Testing Library is a library that helps test React components.
-It focuses on how a user interacts with the interface, rather than focusing on the internal implementation of components.
-This encourages more realistic, user-focused testing.
+It focuses on how a user interacts with the interface, rather than focusing on the internal implementation of the components.
+This encourages more realistic and user-centered testing.

-Jest and React Testing Library they complement each other perfectly.
-Jest offers the general capabilities for running tests, while the React Testing Library focuses on interaction and the user experience when testing React components.
-Together, these tools allow for a comprehensive approach to ensuring that a React application works properly both in terms of functionality and usability.
+Jest and React Testing Library complement each other perfectly.
+Jest offers the general capabilities for test execution, while React Testing Library focuses on interaction and user experience when testing React components.
+Together, these tools allow a comprehensive approach to ensure that a React application works correctly both in terms of functionality and usability.

 What is the Test Trophy?

-The concept of”Test Trophy“can be applied to different levels of testing in software development, from static testing to end-to-end testing.
-Each level of testing contributes to earning this “trophy” by ensuring the quality and reliability of the software in different aspects.
-The testing trophy is a software testing model that focuses on finding the right balance between the investment of time and the return of trust in the software application.
-This model focuses on writing enough tests, but not necessarily achieving 100% coverage.
+The concept of the "Test Trophy" can be applied to different levels of testing in software development, from static tests to end-to-end tests.
+Each level of testing contributes to winning this "trophy" by ensuring the quality and reliability of the software in different aspects.
+The testing trophy is a software testing model that focuses on finding the right balance between time investment and confidence return in the software application; this model focuses on writing enough tests, but not necessarily achieving 100% coverage.

-Let's see how the “Test Trophy” is applied to the different levels:
+Let's see how the "Test Trophy" applies to the different levels:

 Static Tests

-Static testing is similar to checking a book for errors before reading it.
-Before running the software, the code is analyzed for errors and ensures that it is well written and documented.
-This is essential to ensure the quality, reliability, and maintainability of the software.
+Static tests are similar to reviewing a book for errors before reading it.
+Before running the software, the code is analyzed for errors and ensured to be well-written and documented.
+This is essential to guarantee the quality, reliability, and maintainability of the software.

-• In static tests, code is evaluated without executing it to identify possible programming errors.
+- In static tests, the code is evaluated without running it to identify possible programming errors.

-• The code is checked for compliance with coding standards and good practices.
+- It is checked that the code complies with coding standards and best practices.

-For static tests, you can use tools such as language-specific linters, such as ESLint for JavaScript or TSLint for TypeScript, to help you find code quality issues and maintain a consistent coding style.
+For static testing, you can use tools like language-specific linters, such as ESLint for JavaScript or TSLint for TypeScript, which will help you find code quality issues and maintain a consistent coding style.

 Unit Tests

-These tests are performed close to the source of the application and consist of testing individual methods and functions of the classes, components or modules used by the software.
-Unit tests are a useful tool for isolating and testing specific units of code to determine the effectiveness of each component.
+These tests are performed close to the source of the application and consist of testing individual methods and functions of the classes, components, or modules used by the software.
+Unit tests are a useful tool to isolate and test specific units of code to determine the effectiveness of each component.

-As for the technologies used in Typescript, they are Jest, Mocha, Chai, as for Java JUnit, Mockito, TestNGand we have React, React Testing Library, Jest, Enzyme.
+Regarding the technologies used in TypeScript, they are Jest, Mocha, Chai; in Java, JUnit, Mockito, TestNG; and in React, we have React Testing Library, Jest, Enzyme.

 Integration Tests

-Integration testing focuses on verifying how different components or software modules interact when combined.
-The main objective is to ensure that the individual parts of the software work properly when integrated to form a larger system.
+Integration tests focus on verifying how different software components or modules interact when combined.
+The main goal is to ensure that the individual parts of the software work correctly when integrated to form a larger system.

-Winning the “Test Trophy” in integration tests involves:
+Winning the "Test Trophy" in integration testing involves:

-• Identify key components and define integration scenarios.
+- Identifying key components and defining integration scenarios.

-• Run tests, manage problems and continuously improve tests for effective integration.
+- Running tests, managing issues, and continuously improving tests for effective integration.

-As for the technologies used in Typescript, they are Supertest, Cypress, as for Java Spring Boot Test, REST Assured, TestContainers and we have React, Cypress, Puppeteer.
+Regarding the technologies used in TypeScript, they are Supertest, Cypress; in Java, Spring Boot Test, REST Assured, TestContainers; and in React, we have Cypress, Puppeteer.

-The tests, from end to end, evaluate the software as a whole, as an end user would.
-They ensure that all parts of the system are integrated and working properly from the beginning to the end of the process.
+End-to-end tests evaluate the software as a whole, as an end user would.
+They ensure that all parts of the system are integrated and work correctly from the beginning to the end of the process.

-In order to win the test trophy, the following characteristics must be considered:
+To win the test trophy, the following features must be considered:

-• Test the entire flow of the application, simulating user actions.
+- Test the complete application flow, simulating user actions.

-• Verify that all components are properly integrated and are working as expected.
+- Verify that all components integrate correctly and work as expected.

-For web applications, tools such as Cypress, Puppeteer or Selenium are widely used for end-to-end testing.
+For web applications, tools like Cypress, Puppeteer, or Selenium are widely used to perform end-to-end testing.

-👉 Winning the “Test Trophy” at each level increases the team's confidence in the quality of the software.
-Testing, including static, unit, integration, and end-to-end testing, ensures that the code remains robust and resistant to real-world challenges.
+👉Winning the "Test Trophy" at each level increases the team's confidence in the software quality.
+Tests, including static, unit, integration, and end-to-end, ensure that the code remains robust and resilient to real-world challenges.

 What are Unit Tests?

 Unit tests are a fundamental practice in the applications you are creating.
-The idea is to test if a small part of the code works well on its own, no matter how it connects to the rest of the code.
-This helps to find errors early in the development process and to create more reliable and better quality software.
+The idea is to test if a small part of the code works well on its own, regardless of how it connects with the rest of the code.
+This helps find errors early in the development process and create more reliable and higher-quality software.

 Characteristics of unit tests:

-• Focus on Unity: Unit tests test the smallest part of our code in isolation, such as a function, method, or component of the user interface.
-Each unit is evaluated separately to ensure that it works properly in its own world, without considering the rest of the system.
+- Focus on the Unit: Unit tests test the smallest part of our code in isolation, such as a function, method, or user interface component.
+Each unit is evaluated separately to ensure it works correctly in its own world, without considering the rest of the system.

-• Isolation and Speed: Unit tests have the advantage of running in an isolated environment, allowing specific problems to be detected with precision without affecting other elements of the system.
-In addition, by focusing on small units, they are quick to execute, providing instant feedback to developers and saving time compared to longer tests.
+- Isolation and Speed: Unit tests have the advantage of running in an isolated environment, which allows detecting specific problems accurately without affecting other system elements.
+Also, by focusing on small units, they are fast to execute, providing instant feedback to developers and saving time compared to longer tests.

-• Coverage and Maintainability: 'Test coverage' refers to the proportion of our code that has been evaluated by our tests.
-While more coverage can provide greater trust, it doesn't always guarantee reliability.
+- Coverage and Maintainability: 'Test coverage' refers to the proportion of our code that has been evaluated by our tests.
+While higher coverage can provide greater confidence, it does not always guarantee reliability.
 What really matters is the design of the tests and the quality of the components being evaluated.
-Coverage alone is not enough to guarantee the quality of the tests, we have to ensure that the code works properly.
-In addition, unit tests help to maintain our code over time.
+Coverage alone is not enough to guarantee test quality; we need to ensure the code works correctly.
+Additionally, unit tests help maintain our code over time.
 When we make changes to a part of the code, these tests tell us if they affect the expected behavior.
 This prevents problems in the future and gives us greater control over how the code evolves.

-Testing is essential, as it ensures that our code works according to expectations and maintains quality standards.
-Testing is a crucial factor in avoiding errors in production that could negatively affect the application or decrease its quality.
+Testing is essential because it ensures that our code works according to expectations and maintains quality standards.
+Tests are a crucial factor to avoid errors in production that could negatively affect the application or reduce its quality.

-Despite the time constraints we sometimes face in the technology industry, testing represents an extremely valuable investment.
-In the long term, they simplify the maintenance process and ensure that the code meets our requirements.
+Despite the time constraints we sometimes face in the tech industry, testing represents a highly valuable investment.
+In the long run, they simplify the maintenance process and ensure that the code meets our requirements.

 There are several reasons for this:

-• Early Error Detection: Testing prevents costly errors by identifying them in the early stages of development.
+- Early Error Detection: Tests prevent costly errors by identifying them in the early stages of development.

-• Facilitating Quick Changes: Testing helps developers understand the code and implement changes in an agile way, especially in recent projects.
+- Facilitation of Rapid Changes: Tests help developers understand the code and implement changes quickly, especially in recent projects.

-• Valuable Documentation: Unit tests in software development work as a form of documentation.
-They explain the purpose and operation of each component, prevent errors, encourage collaboration, and reduce the time needed to familiarize yourself with the code.
-In addition, they identify reusable components and keep documentation up to date, ultimately improving project efficiency and quality.
+- Valuable Documentation: Unit tests in software development act as a form of documentation.
+They explain the purpose and functioning of each component, prevent errors, encourage collaboration, and reduce the time needed to become familiar with the code.
+Additionally, they identify reusable components and keep documentation up to date, ultimately improving project efficiency and quality.

-Before you begin, make sure you have Node.js and NPM (or yarn) installed on your system.
+Before starting, make sure you have Node.js and npm (or yarn) installed on your system.
 Then, create a new React project with TypeScript (Optional, depending on the project):

 npx create-react-app mi-proyecto --template typescript